Special Horse Opportunities

 Helmet Policy: The South Carolina Cooperative Extension Service 4-H Horse Program (4-H Program) requires that all riders wear protective headgear that meets or surpasses current applicable ASTM (American Society for Testing and Materials/SEI (Safety Equipment Institute) standards while riding in all 4-H Horse Program sponsored events and activities, including events and activities offered at the County, District or State level.
 Learn more about the helmet policy.

 Assumption of Risk and Release of Liability: When dealing with live animals, we understand that we should expect the unexpected.
 Some SC 4-H Horse Program events and activities may require the parent/legal guardian to fill out a form.
 Learn more about the assumption of risk and release of liability.

-This project is year round 4-H project.
-Project member may continuously participate for a year or multiple years.
+This project is a year-round 4-H project.
+The member may continuously participate for a year or multiple years.